jmurray0/cbrsec-obsidian-vault/Vocabulary/Computer/Internet/Search Engine Optimization.md

-shydAlgorithmic system used by search engines to improve good results on their systems.
+Algorithmic system used by search engines to improve good results on their systems.